edimitchel/personal-website/content/articles/new-website.md

 As an Nuxt Expert, I couldn't use another framework than Nuxt.
 Especially I wanted something simple to edit content using markdown thus an accessible editor to let me update the content from any terminal.

+Also, what I really want is to make my content available in all languages I speak, French (my native one) and English.

-I was very happy to see that [Nuxt Studio would be open-sourced](https://nuxtlabs.com/blog) since NuxtLabs acquisition.
+I was very happy to see that [Nuxt Studio will be open-sourced](https://nuxtlabs.com/blog) since NuxtLabs acquisition.
 This will help me to help its development and make it even better (i.e. built-in internationalization, customization, ...).

-Also, what I really want is to make my content available in all languages I speak, French (my native one) and English.
+Also, I'm using Nuxt Hub for hosting.
+For the moment, only for the database (for Nuxt Content) and for the deployment.
+Stay tuned for more features!

 ## AI-powered content translation